oxipay/oxidocs/docs/platforms/woocommerce.md

 > **NOTE** at the time of writing this document; OxiPay was developed and tested using WooCommerce version 2.6.4.
 Issues might be encountered if using an earlier version.
 If you do encounter issues, then please contact us to resolve them as soon as possible.

-## Installing OxiPay
+## Installing the Plugin

 You can install the OxiPay Plugin using one of two ways: **automatically** via the WordPress Admin page, or **manually** by copying files to the WordPress server (to be performed by a web developer).

 > **NOTE** Before proceeding with either option, please ensure that the WooCommerce plugin is properly installed and activated on you WordPress site.

 ### Automatic Installation via WordPress Admin
-1. Navigate to the URL below and then click on the Download repository link; this will download a zip file; rename that .zip file to OxiPay.zip
+1 - Navigate to the URL below and then click on the Download repository link; this will download a zip file; rename that .zip file to OxiPay.zip
 URL: [https://bitbucket.org/oxipay/oxipay-wordpress/downloads?tab=downloads](https://bitbucket.org/oxipay/oxipay-wordpress/downloads?tab=downloads)

 2 - Log into the WordPress Admin page.